sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Assertion:

 : Defined by the ITU in {{X.1252}} as "a statement made by an entity without accompanying evidence of its validity".
-In the context of SACM, an assertion is the output of a SACM component in the form of a statement (including metadata about the data source and data origin, e.g. timestamps).
-While the validity of an assertion cannot be verified without, for example, an additional attestation protocol, an assertion (and therefore a statement, respectively) can be accompanied by evidence of the validity of its metadata provided by a SACM component.

 Assessment:

 : Defined in {{RFC5209}} as "the process of collecting posture for a set of capabilities on the endpoint (e.g., host-based firewall) such that the appropriate validators may evaluate the posture against compliance policy."

-: An assessment is a specific workflow that incorporates the SACM tasks discovery, collection and evaluation.
-A prominent instance of the assessment workflow is illustrated in the Vulnerability Assessment Scenario {{-vulnass}}.

 Asset:

-: Defined in {{RFC4949}} as "a system resource that is (a) required to be protected by an information system's security policy, (b) intended to be protected by a countermeasure, or (c) required for a system's mission".
-In the scope of SACM, an asset can be composed of other assets.
-Examples of Assets include: Endpoints, Software, Guidance, or X.509 public key certificates.
-An asset is not necessarily owned by an organization.
+: Is a system resource, as defined in {{RFC4949}}, that may be composed of other assets.

+: TODO: Should we change "asset" to "SACM asset" or something like that?

 Asset Management: